 The Summer Engineering Academy (SEA) is a residential program that enables students to make a smooth transition from high school to college.
-During SEA, students learn study skills essential for college and receive an intensive review of chemistry, calculus and physics concepts, with an introduction to engineering problem solving.
+During SEA, students learn study skills essential for college and receive an intensive review of chemistry, calculus and physics concepts.
 By attending this program students can prepare for success during the first year of college.

 What do I need to do to participate in Summer Engineering Academy?